Explorers & Collectors

 Information

-Family Activities Hold real artefacts and fossils, play musical instruments, use a scientific microscope and mummify a cat!
+Family Activities Hold real artefacts and fossils, explore books about world history, use a scientific microscope and mummify a cat!

 Dragon Pendant